Myron T. Herrick: Biography

-Herrick was born in Huntington, Lorain County, Ohio, the son of Mary (Hulburt) Herrick and Timothy Robinson Herrick a local farmer.
+Herrick was born in Huntington, Lorain County, Ohio, the son of Mary (Hulburt) Herrick and Colonel Timothy Robinson Herrick, a local farmer and businessman.
 He studied at Oberlin College and Ohio Wesleyan University, but graduated from neither.
-He married Caroline Marina Parmely of Dayton, Ohio on June 30, 1880.
+He married Caroline Marina Parmely of Dayton, Ohio, on June 30, 1880.
 They had one son, Parmely Webb Herrick (1881–1937).

 Career

 Admitted to practice law in Cleveland in 1878, Herrick joined the bank Society for Savings as secretary and treasurer in 1886, and became the bank's president in 1894.

 From 1885 to 1888, Herrick was a member of the Cleveland City Council.
 In 1886, in Cleveland, he helped to finance the founding of The National Carbon Company, along with W. H. Lawrence, James Parmelee, and James Webb Cook Hayes, son of U.S. President Rutherford B. Hayes.
 This company, a predecessor of Union Carbide, Energizer, and Eveready, would come to figure prominently in the history of the consumer battery and the flashlight.

 Herrick was a Presidential elector in 1892 for Harrison/Reid.

-In 1902, Herrick gave the village of Wellington, Ohio, a grant of $20,000, which they used to build the library now known as the Herrick Memorial Library.
+While governor-elect in 1902, Herrick gave $20,000 to the village of Wellington, Ohio, to build the library now known as the Herrick Memorial Library.
 Herrick later bequeathed $70,000 for an addition.

-Herrick served as the Governor of Ohio from 1904 to 1906; (future United States President) Warren G. Harding served as his Lieutenant Governor.
-He had been a protégé of political boss Mark Hanna, but in 1906 was defeated by the efforts of Wayne Wheeler and the Anti-Saloon League after he refused to support their plan for prohibition of alcohol in Ohio.
+Herrick served as the governor of Ohio from 1904 to 1906; (future United States President) Warren G. Harding served as his lieutenant governor.
+He had been a protégé of political boss Mark Hanna, but in 1906 was defeated by the efforts of Wayne Wheeler and the Anti-Saloon League after he refused to support their plan for the prohibition of alcohol in Ohio.

-He subsequently served as United States Ambassador to France from 1912 to 1914 and again from 1921 to 1929.
+Herrick contributed to French-American amity before and during World War I. He was United States Ambassador to France from 1912 to 1914 and again from 1921 to 1929.
 He is the only American ambassador to France with a street named after him in Paris, in the 8th arrondissement.
-Herrick was the ambassador who hosted Charles Lindbergh in Paris after his successful New York to Paris Atlantic crossing in 1927.
-He was an unsuccessful candidate for the U.S. Senate in 1916 against Atlee Pomerene.
+As ambassador, Herrick hosted Charles Lindbergh in Paris after his successful New York-to-Paris Atlantic crossing in 1927.

+Upon his return to the United States in 1914, Herrick's prominent role in helping Americans stranded by the outbreak of World War I led to discussion within the Republican Party of Herrick as a possible nominee in the upcoming 1916 presidential election.
+Herrick believed that his business background would prove a liability, and when his candidacy failed to gain traction, he tried and failed to defeat incumbent Democratic Senator Atlee Pomerene in 1916.